Mailbird Filters: How to Create Auto Rules

 How Clean Email’s Auto Rules Can Add Value

-Clean Email isn’t an email client.
-Instead, it’s an inbox organizer that you can use alongside Mailbird to supercharge its email filtering capabilities.
+Clean Email is an inbox organizer that you can use alongside Mailbird to supercharge its email filtering capabilities.

 As we mentioned in the previous chapter, filters in Mailbird have one huge limitation: they work only when the software is running.
 When you turn off your computer, Mailbird sorting rules no longer matter, and new messages will end up on one large pile in your inbox as if you never created any Mailbird rules in the first place.